 In March of 2002, the Company issued, in a public offering, \$200 million 6% Senior Notes due in 2007.
-The notes are unsecured and were rated "A1" by Moody's and "A+" by S&P. The Company had Senior Notes outstanding of \$500 million at March 31, 2002 and \$300 million at March 31, 2001.
+The notes are unsecured and were rated "A1" by Moody's, "A+" by S&P and "AA-" by Fitch.
+The Company had Senior Notes outstanding of \$500 million at June 30, 2002 and \$300 million at June 30, 2001.

 In January 2002, the Company announced a new share repurchase program covering up to 5.5 million shares in addition to the 800,000 shares remaining from the prior repurchase program.
-From mid-1997 until the end of 2001, the Company repurchased 15.0 million shares of Common Stock at a cost of \$775.5 million.
-During the first quarter of 2002, the Company repurchased 451 thousand shares at a cost of \$30.1 million.
+From mid-1997 through June 2002, the Company repurchased 17.7 million shares of Common Stock at a cost of \$962.9 million.
+During the first half of 2002, the Company repurchased 2.7 million shares at a cost of \$187.4 million.
 Funds for the shares repurchased by the Company since mid-1997 have been provided through a combination of debt, including the Senior Notes and the commercial paper, and internally generated funds.

-The commercial paper, back-up credit facilities and the Senior Notes are obligations of the Company and not of its subsidiaries.
+The commercial paper, back-up credit facility and the Senior Notes are obligations of the Company and not of its subsidiaries.
 The Company is a holding company and the payment of dividends from its insurance subsidiaries is restricted by insurance regulation.
 MGIC is the principal source of dividend-paying capacity.
 As a result of a \$150 million dividend paid to the Company by MGIC in February 2002, MGIC may not pay additional dividends until February 2003 without the approval of the Office of the Commissioner of Insurance of the State of Wisconsin.

-Interest payments on all long-term debt were \$1.5 million, and \$1.9 million for the quarters ended March 31, 2002 and 2001 respectively.
-At March 31, 2002, the market value of the long-term debt is \$628.0 million.
+Interest payments on all long-term debt (commercial paper is classified as short-term debt) were \$11.3 million and \$12.8 million for the six months ended June 30, 2002 and 2001, respectively.
+At June 30, 2002, the market value of the short- and long-term debt is \$643 million.